gamemanual0/gm0/source/docs/custom-manufacturing/machining.rst

 Disadvantages of Machining
 --------------------------

 - Perhaps the biggest barrier when making a fully custom robot is that it requires very expensive manufacturing equipment.
 While 3D printers have become more and more common in FTC\ |reg| and allow teams to create or customize small parts, many teams do not have access to equipment such as lathes, routers, waterjet cutters, or CNC machines.
+Some teams without machines have uses services, such as `Fabworks <https://www.fabworks.com/>` or `SendCutSend <https://sendcutsend.com/>`.
 - Fully custom robots need to be fully designed in CAD.
 Sketching will not cut it when building custom robots.
 - Another barrier is that prototyping with fully custom systems is almost always much slower than using kit parts.
 The full CAD process takes time, and fabrication/getting parts fabricated by a shop or sponsor is another lengthy process.
 Notwithstanding those two factors, if something goes drastically wrong then it will require a repeat process of CAD and fabrication.